ThomasCarroll/htqc/r_course/introToR_Session1.md

 ```

-Vectors (10/13).
+Vectors (12/15).
 Logical vectors
 ========================================================

-Logical vectors are a special type of vector made up of TRUE/T or FALSE/F boolean values.
+Logical vectors are a class of vector made up of TRUE/T or FALSE/F boolean values.

 ```r